Get PeakVisor App

 Ecology

-The Appalachians are known for being incredibly biodiverse, particularly by North American standards.
+The Appalachians are incredibly biodiverse, particularly by North American standards.

 In the southern and central parts of the range, the region is mostly part of the Appalachian-Blue Ridge forests ecoregion, which covers some 61,500 square miles (159,000 sq. km) in the eastern United States.

-This region is among the world’s most biodiverse temperate deciduous forests, with a high number of endemic species.
-It is often compared to the forests of central China, the Caucasus Mountains, and Japan in terms of biodiversity.
+The Appalachian region is among the world’s most biodiverse temperate deciduous forests, with a high number of endemic species.
+In terms of biodiversity, it is often compared to the forests of central China, the Caucasus Mountains of Georgia and southern Russia, and Japan.

-Within the area, there are hundreds of tree species, though the landscape is mostly dominated by deciduous oak at lower elevations and spruce-fir forests above 4,400ft (1,350m).
+The area has hundreds of tree species, though the landscape is mainly dominated by deciduous oak at lower elevations and spruce-fir forests above 4,400 feet (1,350 m).

 The northern reaches of the Appalachian Mountains (excluding Newfoundland and the Gaspésie in Quebec) are included as part of the New England/Acadian forests ecoregion.
-It is dominated by a mix of northern hardwood forests, wetlands, coniferous forests (particularly at higher elevations and latitudes), and alpine communities above 4,265ft (1,300ft).
+They feature a mix of northern hardwood forests, wetlands, coniferous forests (particularly at higher elevations and latitudes), and alpine communities above 4,265 feet (1,300 m).

 In western Newfoundland, the region is part of the Newfoundland Highland forests ecoregion, which is a subsection of the taiga (boreal forest) that covers much of northern Canada and Alaska, as well as other high latitudes in the northern hemisphere, such as Finland, Norway, Sweden, Russia, Mongolia, Iceland, and parts of Scotland.